-- Step 1 Check the carton label to see the goods type, quantity, and make a record. - Step 2 Open the packing box and take out the device, as shown in Figure 6-1.
+- Step 1 Check the box label to see the goods type and quantity, and record them. - Step 2 Open the packing box and take out the device, as shown in Figure 6-1.

 Figure 6-1 Opening the packing box